theochem/horton/doc/user_hamiltonian_dump.rst

 * Second, all symmetry-unique elements of the one-electron integrals are listed, where again the first column is the value of the integral, followed by the orbital indices.
 Note that the last two columns contain zeros.

-* The core energy (for instance, the nuclear repulsion term, etc.) is written on the last line with all orbital indices equal 0.
+* Finally, the core energy (for instance, the nuclear repulsion term, etc.) is written on the last line with all orbital indices equal 0.

 If any of the value of an integral is zero, the corresponding line is not included in the the FCIDUMP file.